stephbarker/national-park-finder-frontend/README.md

 # Introduction

-This is a web app that allows a user to search for National Parks by State using the NPS API.
-As a logged in user, you can view each park for a description, list of activities and leave comments about your experience.
+This is a web app that allows a user to view all the Nation Parks in CA using the NPS API.
+As a logged in user, you can view each park for a description, list of activities, weather info and visit the website of each park.

 # Technologies Used